Cippo95/thesis_smaug_files/README.md

 - src: SMAUG sources modified for different configurations.
 - tests: stats from different networks and configurations.

-With the files uploaded here you should be able to replicate my tests.
+With the files uploaded here you should be able of replicating my tests.